fbpx

 **Recipient: the individual who benefits from the animal performing tasks that mitigate the impact(s) of their disability/disabilities.

 Prior to signing a program agreement, all prospective CSD clients are required to submit documentation from an established medical provider that certifies the diagnosis* that the prospective client detailed in their intake form and throughout their conversations with CSD staff.
 If the prospective client has one or more specific diagnoses, it is required that the documentation reflects those all of the diagnoses.
+Click here to download the medical forms required by CSD.

 All documentation should be emailed to train@coastalservicedogs.com.
 Any health information provided to CSD will not be shared outside of the organization.